liqd/adhocracy3/docs/source/websockets.rst

           "resource": "RESOURCE_PATH",
           "version": "VERSION_RESOURCE_PATH" }

-  * NO notification is sent if one of the sub-Items is changed, e.g. if a new sub-Section or SectionVersion is added to a Section within this Item.
+  * NO explicit notifications are sent if one of the sub-Items is changed, e.g. if a new sub-Section or SectionVersion is added to a Section within this Item.
+However, this should hardly matter since the top-level Item (e.g. a Proposal) will usually be changed every time a sub-Item is changed (changes result in a new version which is added to the top-level Item).
+Only if the frontend wants to keep track of isolated changes in a sub-Item, it needs to subscribe to it explicitly.

-    (Usually, the top-level Item (e.g. a Proposal) will be changed every time a sub-Item is changed.
-If the frontend wants to keep track of isolated changes in a sub-Item, it needs to subscribe to it explicitly.)
+* If resource is an ItemVersion: subscriptions to ItemVersions are currently unsupported.
+This may change in the future if we see the need for it.

-* If resource is an ItemVersion:  FIXME: not sure if this is needed.
+  (POSSIBLE FUTURE WORK:

   * If a direct successor version is created (whose "follows" link points to this version)::